-As at February 29, 2020, the Company had a convertible debenture bearing interest at a fixed rate of 15% per annum and promissory notes bearing interest at 10% per annum.
+As at May 31, 2020, the Company had a convertible debenture bearing interest at a fixed rate of 15% per annum, promissory notes bearing interest at 10% per annum and a line of credit bearing interest at a fixed rate of 5% per annum.
 As the Company had no variable rate interest bearing financial instruments, the Company is not exposed to interest rate risk.